 For installations outside of North America, what are the supported languages?

 - English, French, Spanish, Estonian, German, Chinese Traditional, Thai

 We are after an inexpensive STL.
 What is Barix streaming protocol compatibility like?

 OBPlayer generates an MP3 stream direct to a Barix hardware receiver, creating a simple STL (studio transmitter Link).
-Alerts are generated on demand as mp3 priority streams that can be received by a Barix Exstreamer at transmitter with options to set the port and lead in times for use with priority streams.
+Alerts are generated on demand as mp3 priority streams that can be received by a Barix Exstreamer at transmitter with options to set the port and lead in times.

 How does a server manage a network of embedded player boxes?

 OBServer runs on one box (or in a VM) managing a network share for large media libraries.
 Server manages remote units syncing it with schedules and media.
 Example has 24 hours of scheduled media.
 If server disappears, schedule and media are buffered on playout device and continue to play uninterrupted.
 Adding channels and stations is really easy to expand simply by provisioning additional playout boxes for: radio or TV transmitter, digital signage or CATV channel(s).
 100% of horsepower is available for playout.